 Table of Contents

 Gallbladder diseases are a subset of a spectrum of pathologies of the biliary system and are a particularly common etiology of abdominal pain encountered in modern medicine.
 These pathologies most often share a similar underlying mechanism of disease: obstruction of a portion of the biliary tree by cholelithiasis, or gallstones.
-Gallstones are initially formed in the gallbladder.
+Gallstones, for the most part, form initially in the gallbladder with the exception of primary common bile duct (CBD) stones that form primarily in the CBD.
 Risk factors include a wide variety of conditions both pathologic and physiologic, including hyperlipidemia, hemolysis, and pregnancy.
 The resulting obstruction creates a state of biliary stasis, eventually leading to inflammation, pain, and an increased risk of infection.
 The anatomical location of the obstruction contributes greatly to both the clinical presentation and the ultimate treatment of the disease.
 A hallmark of the treatment of gallbladder disease, ranging from simple biliary colic to life-threatening emphysematous cholecystitis, is the cholecystectomy.
 In modernized countries, this procedure is almost invariably performed laparoscopically.
 However, in certain clinical scenarios, such as when a patient cannot tolerate the pneumoperitoneum associated with laparoscopic surgery or when the procedure takes place in a developing country with limited access to laparoscopic capabilities, an open approach is preferred.

-Most patients with gallbladder pathology will present with tenderness to palpation and voluntary guarding of the right upper abdominal quadrant and epigastrium on a physical exam.
-The vast majority of patients presenting with acute cholecystitis will also have a positive Murphy sign, which is described as an involuntary arrest of inspiration on deep palpation of the right upper quadrant due to pain.
+Most patients with acute cholecystitis will present with tenderness to palpation, voluntary guarding of the right upper abdominal quadrant and epigastrium, and a positive Murphy sign, which is described as an involuntary arrest of inspiration on deep palpation of the right upper quadrant due to pain.
 While these physical exam findings may be supportive of a diagnosis of gallbladder disease, no single physical exam finding is considered specific enough for confirmation.

 Imaging is a hallmark of the diagnosis of gallbladder disease in modern medical practice.
 By far the most common first-line imaging modality used is ultrasonography.1 Ultrasound imaging of the right upper quadrant has excellent sensitivity and specificity for both the detection of gallstones and the diagnosis of acute cholecystitis.2 Gallstones >3 mm can be visualized directly with ultrasound imaging.
 In addition to the presence of gallstones, ultrasound findings supportive of a diagnosis of acute cholecystitis include gallbladder wall thickening >5 mm and the presence of pericholecystic fluid.